-The Bank leases a lot from its president under a 20-year contract for a monthly rental of \$\mathbb{P}\$5,000 beginning March 31, 2009, without escalation clause (see Note 27).
+The Bank leases a lot and storage space from an officer for a monthly rental ranging from ₱5,000 - ₱12,000 (see Note 27).
 The lease is generally payable in cash on a monthly basis.

 e.
 Remuneration of key management personnel